Fraction Simplifier Examples

 Worked Examples

 Example 2: 12/16 has GCD 4, so it simplifies to 3/4.
+Comparing this with the first example shows how many different-looking fractions can represent the same value.

-Example 3: 45/60 has GCD 15, so it simplifies to 3/4.
+Example 3: 45/60 has GCD 15, so it also simplifies to 3/4.
+This is a good reminder that larger numbers do not change the logic.
+The same idea scales.

 Common Mistakes